 The fund may enter into a CDSI transaction as either protection buyer or protection seller.
 If the fund is a protection buyer, it would pay the counterparty a periodic stream of payments over the term of the contract and would not recover any of those payments if no credit events were to occur with respect to any of the underlying reference obligations.
-However, if a credit event did occur, the fund, as a protection buyer, would have the right to deliver the referenced debt obligations.
-However, if a credit event did occur, the fund, as a protection seller, the fund would receive the par value of such debt obligations from the counterparty protection seller.
+However, if a credit event did occur, the fund, as a protection buyer, would have the right to deliver the referenced debt obligations or a specified amount of cash, depending on the terms of the applicable agreement, and to receive the par value of such debt obligations from the counterparty protection seller.
 As a protection seller, the fund would receive fixed payments throughout the term of the contract if no credit events were to occur with respect to any of the underlying reference obligations.
 If a credit event were to occur, however, the value of any deliverable obligation received by the fund, coupled with the periodic payments previously received by the fund, may be less than the full notional value that the fund, as a protection seller, pays to the counterparty protection buyer, effectively resulting in a loss of value to the fund.
 Furthermore, as a protection seller, the fund would effectively add leverage to its portfolio because it would have investment exposure to the notional amount of the swap transaction.
-The average month-end notional amount of credit default swaps while held was \$4,115,977,000.
+The average month-end notional amount of credit default swaps while held was \$86,167,000.

-The following tables identify the location and fair value amounts on the fund's statement of assets and liabilities and the effect on the fund's statement of operations resulting from the fund's use of option contracts, futures contracts, forward currency contracts, interest rate swaps and credit default swaps as of, or for the year ended, November 30, 2024 (dollars in thousands):
+The following tables identify the location and fair value amounts on the fund's statement of assets and liabilities and the effect on the fund's statement of operations resulting from the fund's use of futures contracts and credit default swaps as of, or for the year ended, May 31, 2025 (dollars in thousands):